algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 ## gtxna

-- Opcode: 0x37 {uint8 transaction group index}{uint8 transaction field index}{uint8 transaction field array index}
+- Opcode: 0x37 {uint8 transaction group index} {uint8 transaction field index} {uint8 transaction field array index}
 - Pops: _None_
 - Pushes: any
 - push value from an array field from a transaction in the current transaction group